Club Penguin: Franchise

+Concerns

+Encouragement of cheating

 One of the criticisms expressed by commentators was that the game encouraged consumerism and allowed players to cheat.
 While Club Penguin did not require members to purchase in-game products with real money (instead relying on a set monthly fee), players were encouraged to earn coins within the game with which to buy virtual products.
 Furthermore, Club Penguin was full of advertisements for their paid membership that repeatedly encouraged children to subscribe in order to gain access to the full range of activities.
 These advertisements included notices that certain levels of games and items were reserved for paid members and even included paid members that unwittingly acted as recruiters.
 Additionally, Club Penguin merchandise was sold through the website and in Disney retail stores that would unlock items and coins in the game.
 In this way, critics believe that Disney positioned children as economic subjects that became acculturated to shopping as a key cultural practice.
-Others argue that the use of in-game money as possibly helping teach children how to save money, select what to spend it on, improve their abilities at math, and encourage them to "practice safe money-management skills".
+Others argue that the use of in-game money possibly helps teach children how to save money, select what to spend it on, improve their abilities at math, and encourage them to "practice safe money-management skills".

 In addition, the "competitive culture" that this could create led to concerns about cheating, as children looked for "shortcuts" to improve their standing.
 It was suggested that this might influence their real-world behavior.
 To counter this, Club Penguin added guidelines to prevent cheating, and banned players who were caught cheating or who encouraged cheating.